 3. Shoestring Fries

-Shoestring fries, as their name suggests, are long, very thin (less than 1/8 inch) and sometimes slightly curled.
+Shoestring fries, as their name suggests, are long, very thin (less than 1/8 inch), and sometimes slightly curled.
 A tangled cluster of shoestring fries is a popular, tempting side dish that you need to eat quickly by the fork or fingerful – all that surface area means shoestrings get cold and soften quite quickly.
 It helps to have a mandolin or slicer attachment for a food processor if you want to fry your own shoestrings at home, although it’s certainly possible to cut them by hand too.
-Eat them at their peak just out of the fryer and you’ll be rewarded with a fantastic crispy texture unmatched by other types of French fries.

 4. Matchstick Fries